V-Sekai/godot-blender/README.md

 You will need Godot 4.0 nightly or Github builds and Blender 2.93.5

-Beware: Blender through Steam and others that have a space in the path need to be quoted `""` in the Godot Project settings.
+Beware: Blender through Steam and others that have a space in the path that need to be quoted `""` in the Godot Project settings.

 1. Open this project in Godot Engine 4.0. (or add the `addons` directory to your project)
 2. May not be needed: Go to <kbd>Project Settings > Plugins</kbd> and make sure the plugin `Blend` is activated.